nfriend/Rookkeeper/README.md

 Rookkeeper
 ==========

 An online score tracker for the card game Rook.
-Live at http://nathanfriend.com/rookkeeper/
+See it live [here](http://nathanfriend.com/rookkeeper/ "Nathan Friend: Rookkeeper").